No U.S. airline bailouts needed over coronavirus-hit demand, U.S. business group says

 "We don't need any bailouts here," U.S. Chamber Chief Executive Tom Donohue said at a news conference with travel leaders aimed at reassuring Americans to keep traveling.
 "Bottom line is we're going to run just like business as usual - with a little higher heartbeat and get it done."

+President Donald Trump said at a meeting with airline executives later on Wednesday that they had not sought any financial assistance.
+"We haven't discussed that," Trump said.

+Trump added, "In large portions of the world it is safe to fly."

-Roger Dow, who heads the U.S. Travel Association, told the same news conference he considers a bailout unnecessary, but suggested the government could take steps to boost demand for travel.
+Roger Dow, who heads the U.S. Travel Association, said at the same event as Donohue that he considers a bailout unnecessary, but suggested the government could take steps to boost demand for travel.

 Travel industry officials said the government could reinstate some tax incentives to encourage business travel and spend additional funds to promote U.S. travel destinations.